-To have a good understanding of how XIV works (full name: VelocityShares Daily Inverse VIX Short-Term ETN) you need to know how it trades, how its value is established, what it tracks, and how VelocityShares (and the issuer— Credit Suisse) make money running it.
+To have a good understanding of how SVXY works (full name: ProShares Short VIX Short-Term Futures ETF) you need to know how it trades, how its value is established, what it tracks, and how ProShares makes money with it.

-- For the most part XIV trades like a stock.
+- SVXY trades like a stock.
 It can be bought, sold, or sold short anytime the market is open, including pre-market and after-market time periods.
-With an average daily volume of 11 million shares its liquidity is excellent and the bid/ask spreads are a penny.
+With an average daily volume of 8 million shares its liquidity is excellent and the bid/ask spreads are a few cents.

-- Unfortunately XIV does not have options available on it.
-However its Exchange Traded Fund (ETF) equivalent, ProShare’s SVXY does, with five weeks’ worth of Weeklys with strikes in dollar increments.
+- SVXY has options available on it, with five weeks’ worth of Weeklys and strikes in 50 cent increments.

-- Like a stock, XIV’s shares can be split or reverse split—but unlike VXX (with 3 splits since inception) XIV has only split once, a 10:1 split that took its price from $160 down to $16.
-Unlike Barclays VXX, XIV is not on a hell-ride to zero.
+- Like a stock, SVXY’s shares can be split or reverse split—but unlike VXX (with 4 reverse splits since inception) SVXY has done two 1:2 splits to bring its price down into optimum trading levels.
+Unlike Barclays VXX, SVXY is not on a hell-ride to zero.

-- Unlike stocks, owning XIV does not give you a share of a corporation.
+- Unlike stocks, owning SVXY does not give you a share of a corporation.
 There are no sales, no quarterly reports, no profit/loss, no PE ratio, and no prospect of ever getting dividends.
-Forget about doing fundamental style analysis on XIV.
-While you’re at it forget about technical style analysis too, the price of XIV is not driven by its supply and demand—it is a small tail on the medium sized VIX futures dog, which itself is dominated by SPX options (notional value > $100 billion).
+Forget about doing fundamental style analysis on SVXY.
+While you’re at it forget about technical style analysis too, the price of SVXY is not driven by its supply and demand—it is a small tail on the medium sized VIX futures dog, which itself is dominated by SPX options (notional value > $100 billion).

-- XIV makes lemonade out of lemons.
-The lemon in this case is an index S&P VIX Short-Term Futurestm that attempts to track the CBOE’s VIX® index—the market’s de facto volatility indicator.
-Unfortunately it’s not possible to directly invest in the VIX, so the next best solution is to invest in VIX futures.
+- SVXY makes lemonade out of lemons.
+The lemon in this case is the index S&P VIX Short-Term Futurestm that attempts to track the CBOE’s VIX® index—the market’s de facto volatility indicator.
+Unfortunately, it’s not possible to directly invest in the VIX, so the next best solution is to invest in VIX futures.
 This “next best” solution turns out to be truly horrible—with average losses of 5% per month.
 See this post for charts on how this decay factor has varied over time.
 For more on the cause of these losses see “The Cost of Contango”.

 - This situation sounds like a short sellers dream, but VIX futures occasionally go on a tear, turning the short sellers’ world into something Dante would appreciate.

-- Most of the time (75% to 80%) XIV is a real money maker, and the rest of the time it is giving up much of its value in a few weeks—drawdowns of 80% are not unheard of.
-The chart below shows XIV from 2004 using actual values from November 2010 forward and simulated values before that.
+- Most of the time (75% to 80%) SVXY is a real money maker, and the rest of the time it is giving up much of its value in a few weeks—drawdowns of 80% are not unheard of.
+The chart below shows SVXY from 2004 using actual values from October 2011 forward and simulated values before that.

-- To be specific XIV does not implement a true short of its tracking index.
-Instead it attempts to track the -1X inverse of the index on a daily basis.
+- Understand that SVXY does not implement a true short of its tracking index.
+Instead, it attempts to track the -1X percentage inverse of the index on a daily basis.
 To maintain this -1X behaviour the fund must rebalance/reset its investments at the end of each day.
-For a detailed example of what this rebalancing looks like see “How do Leveraged and Inverse ETFs Work?”
+For a detailed example of how this rebalancing works see “How do Leveraged and Inverse ETFs Work?”

-- There are some very good reasons for this rebalancing, for example a true short can only produce at most a 100% gain and the leverage of a true short is rarely -1X (for more on this see “Ten Questions About Short Selling”.
-XIV on the other hand is up almost 200% since its inception and it faithfully delivers a daily move very close to -1X of its index.
+- There are some very good reasons for this rebalancing, for example, a true short can only deliver at most a 100% gain and the leverage of a true short is rarely -1X (for more on this see “Ten Questions About Short Selling”.
+SVXY, on the other hand, is up 600% since its inception and it faithfully delivers a daily percentage move very close to -1X of its index.

-- I’m sure one aspect of XIV is a headache for Credit Suisse.
+- I’m sure one aspect of SVXY is a headache for ProShares.
 Its daily reset construction requires its investments to be rebalanced at the end of each day, and the required investments are proportional to the percentage move of the day and the amount of assets held in the fund.
-XIV currently holds $600 million in assets, and if XIV moves down 10% in a day (the record negative daily move is -24%, positive move +18 %) then Credit Suisse has to commit an additional $60 million (10% of $600 million) of capital that evening.
-If XIV goes down 10% the next day, then another $60 million infusion is required.
+SVXY currently holds $280 million in assets, and if SVXY moves down 10% in a day (the record negative daily move is -24%, positive move +18 %) then ProShares must commit an additional $28 million (10% of $280 million) of capital that evening.
+If SVXY goes down 10% the next day, then another $25 million capital infusion is required.

-XIV won’t be on any worst ETF lists like Barclays’ VXX, but its propensity for dramatic drawdowns (e.g. 69% in the 2015/2016 timeframe) will keep it out of most people’s portfolios.
+SVXY won’t be on any worst ETF lists like Barclays’ VXX, but its propensity for dramatic drawdowns (e.g. 69% in the 2015/2016 timeframe) will keep it out of most people’s portfolios.
 Not many of us can handle the emotional stress of holding on to a position with huge losses—even though the odds support an eventual rebound.

-It’s interesting that an investment structurally a winner albeit with occasional setbacks is normally not as popular as a fund like VXX that is structurally a loser, but holds out the promise of an occasional big win.
+It’s interesting that an investment structurally a winner albeit with occasional setbacks is not as popular as a fund like VXX that’s structurally a loser, but holds out the promise of an occasional big win.